claudiasofiaC/claudiasofiaC.github.io/resume.md

 - Utilized Python, PyTorch, and OpenCV within a Unity environment, contributing to the enhancement and maintenance of machine learning models for satellite imagery analysis.

 >##### Innovative Computer Vision Algorithms:
+- Improved autonomous system accuracy by 25% through building and evaluating machine learning and deep learning models using Python, PyTorch, and OpenCV.
 - Conducted experiments to develop novel computer vision algorithms, specifically for autonomous UAV navigation in GPS-denied environments.

 >##### Stakeholder Engagement: